rebelsky/sams-assorted-musings-reflections/spring-break-2025.md

 I planned to play games each day with Eldest.
 Or at least a few days.
 We never got to games.

 I planned to catch up on grading by Friday the 14th [1].
 I didn't even touch my grading.
 I updated that plan to catch up by Friday the 21st.
-Also didn't touch my grading.
+Also didn't touch my grading by then.
+As you might guess, I didn't quite finish grading.
+Or perhaps it's more accurate to say "I didn't even come close to finishing grading."
+I thought I might catch up on Sunday.
+I was wrong.
+I'm not that worried; the main grading gets done promptly: Exams, quizzes, and weekly assignments.
+The outstanding grading mostly represents "check off" work that either the graders or I do: Reading responses (I typically review a dozen or two before class), lab writeups (I've been looking over their shoulders), and such.

 I planned to check over the the next assignment I'm going to give in CSC-151.
 I didn't.
 Fortunately, I'm not assigning that until the 28th.

+I planned to check over Monday's lab for CSC-151.
+As of 7pm on Sunday, I hadn't.
+Don't worry, I'll get it done before I head to bed.
+(I also plan to head to bed at a reasonable hour.)

 I planned to go to Iowa City and have coffee with a friend.
 I didn't.

 I planned to clean out my inbox.
 It's still at over 112,000 messages.

 I planned to make my work office a bit straighter.
 I didn't even visit Noyce during the two weeks of spring break.

+I didn't write a planned "mid-semester survey" for my CSC-151 students.
+Oh well, that falls into the "good ideas I didn't get done this semester", along with showing off their projects to each other.

 I'm pretty sure that I'd planned other things, too.
 However, as I said, I didn't finish that initial musing, so I never ended up with a list.
 I never expected to write a complete list; but I'd hoped to write down more.
 I guess that's okay.
 After all, it's not like I would have completed any of the other tasks on the list.